moajjem04/Titanic_Streamlit/README.md

 The features were carefully chosen so that the user does not have any security concerns.
 To my best knowledge, no data is collected via this app.

+Huge shout out to [Data Professor](https://www.youtube.com/c/DataProfessor) for his [video](https://youtu.be/zK4Ch6e1zq8) on how to deploy machine learning models to Heroku.

+I would appreciate any feedback regarding this project.

 Do check out the [app](https://survive-titanic.herokuapp.com) and have fun with it!

-p.s.
-Not liable if you drown in Titanic despite the model's prediction. :sweat_smile:
+*p.s.
+Not liable if you drown in Titanic despite the model's prediction. :sweat_smile:*

 ---